 Policy and Procedures

-Our Safeguarding policy is available on our policies page and is reviewed by staff and the Academy Council on an annual basis.
+Our Safeguarding policy is available on our policies page and is reviewed by staff on an annual basis.

 We will ensure all policies and procedures in respect of safeguarding children are up to date and in line with latest DfE legislation.
 Policies and procedures are also reviewed and revised by the Oasis Board of Trustees on a regular basis.